-Institute Audit, Compliance & Advisement promotes a strong internal control environment by objectively and independently assessing risks and controls; evaluating business processes for efficiency, effectiveness, and compliance; providing management advisory services; and offering training to the University community.
-We focus on preserving the resources of the University for use by our students as they prepare for successful careers in a global society.
+Institute Audit, Compliance and Advisement promotes a strong internal control environment by objectively and independently assessing risks and controls; evaluating business processes for efficiency, effectiveness, and compliance; providing management advisory services; and offering training to the university community.
+We focus on preserving the resources of the university for use by our students as they prepare for successful careers in a global society.

-IACA was established by the university to assist the Audit Committee of the Board of Trustees (the “Committee”) in the accomplishment of its objectives as described in the Audit Committee Charter.
-The Assistant Vice President of IACA leads the department and is the university’s Chief Audit Executive (the “CAE”).
+IACA was established by the university to assist the Risk and Audit Committee of the Board of Trustees (the “Committee”) in the accomplishment of its objectives.
+The Associate Vice President of IACA leads the department and is the university’s Chief Audit Executive (the “CAE”).
 The CAE reports administratively to the Senior Vice President for Finance and Administration, and functionally to the Committee.
 IACA is required to report regularly to the Committee regarding the status of the annual audit plan and university risk management systems which include strategic, financial, regulatory, reputational, and operational risks.
 The Chief Audit Executive has a responsibility to communicate promptly and directly with the university’s President and the Committee if management efforts to identify and address critical risks are of concern.

 All internal audit activities shall remain free of influence by any element in the university, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of an independent and objective mental attitude necessary in rendering reports.
 One exception to this statement is that the Senior Vice President for Finance and Administration can mandate that certain engagements be included in the internal audit work plan.